 “The intention was not for viewers to zoom in on the badge and identify that ‘Frank’ was scrawled there.”

 Perhaps an excitable fella from the props department had gotten wind of the first name revelation and had mocked up the police ID badge accordingly?
 Perhaps they plucked a name out of their head at random simply to fill a gap on the badge?

 We may never know, but the intention was certainly not for viewers to zoom in on the badge and identify that ‘Frank’ was scrawled there.
 VCRs weren’t mainstream for several years after Dead Weight came out, so no one was hitting pause to study the badge.
 Even though viewers and critics were interested to find out the elusive name, ‘Frank’ wasn’t on anybody’s lips.

-The name is similarly visible in 1975’s Matter of Honor (along with his badge number 416), but the displays of the ID were never too overt and the first name conundrum thankfully didn’t became a gimmick.
-Indeed it wasn’t until the 1980s that the issue of Columbo’s first name really became an issue at all.
+The name is similarly visible in 1975’s Matter of Honor (along with his badge number 416), but the displays of the ID were never too overt and the first name conundrum thankfully didn’t become a gimmick.
+Indeed, it wasn’t until the 1980s that the issue of Columbo’s first name really became an issue at all.
 And that was because of a legal case in which the makers of board game Trivial Pursuit were sued by a fellow trivia kingpin Fred L. Worth – all over the christian name of Lieutenant Columbo.